 Influencers who’ve attended Farm Girl collectively reach millions of potential customers.

 A bar and kitchen of Peruvian origin and styling.
 Its unique menu is created with a Peruvian twist as well as Mexican influence on British ingredients, with its seafood being the talk of the town.
 Behind this fusion mix is a young British chef named Adam Rawson.
-Another one of Pachamama London’s sweet spots is their alcoholic beverage servings that are Pisco (Peruvian brandy) focused drinks bringing a Peruvian flavor to your senses.
+Another one of Pachamama London’s sweet spots is their alcoholic beverage servings that are Pisco (Peruvian brandy) focused drinks bringing a Peruvian flavour to your senses.

 Again, all of these key messages are effectively projected to hundreds of thousands of people interested in chic, cutting edge fusion food.
 This has helped Pachamama become one of the coolest destination restaurants in central London.